neuropoly/intranet.neuro.polymtl.ca/data/git-datasets.md

 It hosts [BIDS](https://bids-specification.readthedocs.io) datasets, version-controlled using [`git-annex`](https://git-annex.branchable.com/).
 It is locked behind a [VPN](../computing-resources/neuropoly/README.md#vpn) because much of our data is under medical ethics protections, and needs to be kept off the general internet.

+Therefore, it should only be accessed from machines which are also on campus.

 Initial setup
 -------------